 In spite of the popularity of averaging meters, the rapid growth of the wireless communications industry has driven measurement requirements into power characterizations of peak power, peak burst, peak-to-average ratio, burst average power, and other important parameters.
-Agilent's peak and average E4416/17A EPM-P meters are innovative solutions to the stringent needs of the industry.
-If you need peak power characterization in your lab or production line, the Agilent EPM-P meters are your choice.
-They are functionally the most versatile and computational of our power meter line.
+Agilent provides two solutions for peak and average power measurements: the N1911/12A P-Series power meters and the E4416/17A EPM-P Series meters.
+P-Series power meters provide innovative solutions to the stringent needs of the industry.
+These meters offer a wide bandwidth peak power with up to 30 MHz video bandwidth in your lab or on your production line.
+They are Agilent's most versatile and fastest meters, with a 100 Msamples per second of sampling rate.
+They are designed for pulse and radar component testing in the aerospace and defense market, as well as in wireless communication tests.
+The Agilent EPM-P power meters are a lower cost solution for peak and average power measurements of up to 5 MHz video bandwidth with 20 M Samples per second of continuous sampling.
+They are optimized for wireless communication tests.